 As with the method, your return to normal life varies by the method.
-With dermal filler augmentation, there isn’t any recovery; you can go right back to work or your normal activities.
+With dermal filler augmentation administered at our Guilford, CT office, there isn’t any recovery; you can go right back to work or your normal activities.

 With fat transfer, you can expect bruising and swelling for 5-10 days.
 Most patients can return to work in two days and get back to full normal activities within a week.

 With implants, you’ll need a few days off work, and you’ll need to limit activities that raise blood pressure to your face for a couple of weeks.
 But recovery isn’t overly hard, and most patients can get back to normal life in 7-10 days.